Searching for Gravity Without a Metric: Spinor Representations of and the Affine Dirac Action

 What is left is to find a spinor representation of $SL(d+1,\mathbb{R})$ which admits a $GL(d,\mathbb{R})$ invariant inner product.
-Unitary spinor representations of $SL(n,\mathbb{R})$ have been cataloged for $n\leq 4$ \cite{doi:10.1063/1.526758, Sijacki:1986af} (See \cite{doi:10.1142/S0219887811005208} for recent work on extending this to arbitrary $n$), so for now we will restrict ourselves to constructing affine invariant theories in dimensions $d\leq 3$.
 To ensure the existence of an inner product, it is enough to use a unitary representation of $SL(d+1,\mathbb{R})$.
-Such a unitary representation acts on a vector space consisting of finite dimensional $SO(d+1)$ multiplets.
-If we are defining this theory outside of Euclidean space, this choice is not natural, as this representation would not include finite dimensional $SO(d-1,1)$ multiplets.
+Such a unitary representation acts on a vector space consisting of finite dimensional $SO(d+1)$ multiplets, and subsequently a vector $\Psi$ in this representation will be built out of an infinite number of irreducible $SO(d)$ multiplets.
+Unitary spinor representations of $SL(n,\mathbb{R})$ have been explicitly cataloged for $n\leq 4$ \cite{doi:10.1063/1.526758, Sijacki:1986af} (cf. \cite{doi:10.1142/S0219887811005208} for recent work on extending this to arbitrary $n$).
+So in the following section \ref{sec4} we will restrict ourselves to constructing affine invariant theories in dimensions $d\leq 3$.